-Former University of Iowa standout and Des Moines native, Jennie (Lillis) Baranczyk (pronounced bah-rahn-check), who was named the sixth head women's basketball coach at Drake University on April 17, 2012, enters her third season as head coach of the Bulldogs.
+Former University of Iowa standout and Des Moines native Jennie (Lillis) Baranczyk (pronounced bah-rahn-check) was named the sixth head women's basketball coach at Drake University on April 17, 2012.

 Baranczyk's teams have been highly successful in the classroom during her tenure at Drake, highlighted by the 2013-14 squad's prestigous accolade from the Women's Basketball Coaches Association.
 The Bulldogs ranked sixth in the NCAA Division I WBCA Academic Top 25 Team Honor Roll with a 3.571 team grade point average.
 It was the first time a Drake women's basketball team cracked the WBCA Top 25 Honor Roll since the 2001-02 campaign.

 In her first season leading the Bulldogs, Baranczyk became the fifth Drake women's basketball coach to win 10 or more games in their first season.
 Clark netted a pair of honors being named to the all-MVC second team and the all-Defensive team.

 Baranczyk came to Drake after a two-year stint as assistant coach and recruiting coordinator at the University of Colorado, where she was on the staff of head coach Linda Lappe, a former Drake assistant coach.
 Prior to Colorado, Baranczyk was an assistant coach for four seasons at Marquette after two seasons as an assistant coach at Kansas State.